Create a small business marketing plan

 - Google – This is by far your heavy hitter to dominate your local market.
-Set up a Google My Business account.
+Set up a Google Business Profile (formerly Google My Business) account.

 - Facebook (possibly Instagram) – This platform is known for it’s high engagement in the local community.
 Add Instagram if you have a business that is very photogenic.

 - Email & Text – If you don’t currently have a way of gathering your customer’s email and phone number, you’re missing out on the highest ROI (return on investment) platform.